III - Academic Regulations

 - No course having non-zero credit hours that is used to satisfy a requirement for a minor may be taken on a pass or no credit basis.

-- A student wishing to take a course on a pass or no credit basis must submit to Student Administrative Services a pass/no credit form within the first two weeks of classes indicating approval of advisor, and, if not a free or undesignated elective, approval of the course department chair.
+- An undergraduate student wishing to take a course on a pass or no credit basis must submit to Student Administrative Services a pass/no credit form within the first two weeks of classes indicating approval of advisor, and, if not a free or undesignated elective, approval of the course department chair.

 - The student will be permitted to change his or her designation up to the end of the add period.